Simple Scatter Graph▲

 mainView

-Then we'll add another Item inside the main Item, and call it dataView.
+Then, add another Item inside the main Item, and call it dataView.
 This will be the item to hold the Scatter3D graph.
-We'll anchor it to the parent bottom:
+Anchor it to the parent bottom:

 Item